-The competition, which occurs in February of each year, is a two-day event where students are tested in academic ability.
+The competition, which will be held in November this year, is a two-day event where students are tested in academic ability.
 The winner of the competition will earn full tuition, room and board.
 A runner-up will earn full tuition.
-All others who compete will be considered for Bethel’s remaining institutional grants.
-Click here for information on other institution-sponsored scholarships and grants.
+All others who compete will be considered for Bethel’s other institutional grants.

 Am I eligible for this scholarship?

 *The 1050 SAT score is a combination of Critical Reading and Math only.

 When will I know if I've been accepted to the competition?

 The Hendrix Scholarship Competition will be held November 11 and 12, 2016.

 Hendrix Winner and Runner-Up 2016

 Emily Hunt is the 2016 Hendrix Scholarship Competition winner.
 She is from Paris, Tennessee.
 Emily is the daughter of D.J.
 Hunt and Mary Smith.
 She attends Henry County High School.
 Her intended major at Bethel will be Psychology.
 Emily attends Paris First United Methodist Church.